-Nonfiction Copy Editing Services: What Does a Nonfiction Copy Editor Do and How Much Does Copy Editing Cost?
+Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 What is copy editing?
 And how much does copy editing cost?